traviezo/beginner_tutorials/README.md

 ## How to build and run beginner_tutorials
 In order to build the beginner_tutorials ROS package do the following:

-1. Move to directory containing your catking workspace: cd ~/catkin_ws <enter>
+1. Move to directory containing your catking workspace: cd ~/catkin_ws
-2. Once inside catkin_ws build all packages inside workspace: catkin_make <enter>
+2. Once inside catkin_ws build all packages inside workspace: catkin_make

    After Build has completed successfully you can run the nodes as follows:

-1. Open a terminal session by typing: ctrl + alt + T <enter>
+1. Open a terminal session by typing: ctrl + alt + T
 2. Start Roscore by typing:
-   roscore <enter>
+   roscore
-3. Open a second terminal session by typing: ctrl + alt + T <enter>
+3. Open a second terminal session by typing: ctrl + alt + T
-4. Run the talker node by typing: rosrun beginner_tutorials talker <enter>
+4. Run the talker node by typing: rosrun beginner_tutorials talker
-5. Open a thrid terminal session by typing: ctrl + alt + T <enter>
+5. Open a thrid terminal session by typing: ctrl + alt + T
-6. Run the listener node by typing: rosrun beginner_tutorials listener <enter>
+6. Run the listener node by typing: rosrun beginner_tutorials listener

    Once both nodes are running you will be able to see the published messages in the second console screen as well as the received message in the third terminal.